This is a deliberately empty heading to satisfy the HTML5 validator.

 Produced and Directed by Kate Duhamel

-Choreography and dancing by Pascal Molat
+Choreography and Dancing by Pascal Molat

 Featuring San Francisco Ballet